saitamasahil/Pixel-Launcher-Extended/README.md

 > TeamFiles icons are very closed to stock themed icons, so we recommend using them.
 - More grids options, total of 14 grids.
 You can select these extra grids by going to **Wallpaper & style** > **App grid**.
 These are available for **Phones** only.
 Not available for **Tablets**.
 - Double tap to sleep *(LSPosed required)*.
-- You can choose different icons shapes while installing.
-Total of 17 icons shapes.
+- You can choose different icons shapes using Icon Shape Changer app(It can be installed as a choice).
 - Material You At A Glance greetings with Extended Settings app.
 Using this app you will be able to do some subtle modifications.
 - [Pixel Launcher Mods](https://github.com/KieronQuinn/PixelLauncherMods) by KieronQuinn.
 It has many cool features such as icon pack changer, recent section blur, etc.
 - Add-ons, which can enhance and add more functionality.